Community Energy Use

 Analysis of Performance

-Electricity use per capita was 12.6 percent lower in the second quarter compared to the baseline year of 2005.
-This is the highest reduction for any quarter since 2005.
-Continued declines in per capita electricity use while the local economy is growing indicates that customers are aware of their usage and continued efficiency programs.
-Note also that this metric is also linked to weather.
+Electricity use per capita was over 12 percent lower in the third quarter of 2015 compared to the baseline year of 2005.
+This was a higher number than the same period in 2014, though still below the target value.
+The summer was very warm in 2015, which contributed to higher electricity use.
+Continued declines in per capita electricity use while the local economy is growing indicates that customers are aware of their usage, continuing efficiency programs, construction methods and on-going improvements in the availability of efficient products and services.

 Why Is This Important?